Rust is not a replacement for every data tool.

 Continue reading

-Why we narrowed Stratorys to data platform reliability and performance consulting, and how we run measurable engagements.
+How we narrowed our scope to reliability and performance, and how we run engagements.

-Why we narrowed Stratorys to data platform reliability and performance consulting, and how we run measurable engagements.
+How we narrowed our scope to reliability and performance, and how we run engagements.